Congratulations on purchasing your new Hydraulic Stuffer!

 On the dashboard on the left is the switch.
-Turning to the "1" position turns on the power and sets up the hydraulics to push the piston up.
+Turning to either "1" position turns on the power.
 Nothing will happen until the knee switch is pushed.
 Just to the right of this switch is the safety button.
 It disables the knee switch.
+You may need to turn it to the right so that it can pop up.
 To the right of the safety button is the speed control.
 This control has a lot of travel but in actuality only the last turn clockwise is effective.
 As a matter of fact, if it is turned to the stop in a clockwise direction, it will stop the piston completely and most likely kick out the breaker which is behind the panel on the right side of the housing.
-The speed control can cause a lot of confusion if more than one person is adjusting the machine so ...use caution.
-Misuse can destroy your motor.
+As you become more familiar with this machine, you may want to adjust this speed control and the pressure knob to get just exactly the sausage stuffer you want.
+We prefer to turn it counter-clockwise (left) all the way and do all the adjustment from the pressure adjustment.

 You will notice that the piston will reverse itself when you release the knee switch.
 This is caused by the control in the picture below.
 You increase the amount of reversal by turning the knob clockwise and decrease it by turning it counter-clockwise.
 It only needs to be turned about 1/8" for most uses.

 Issues we have noticed.

 Sometimes the meat will come out too fast or not fast enough.
 This could be controlled by the speed control on the dashboard.
 Make sure it is open. (turned to the left all the way) If it's not that, Pressure can be controlled by the pressure and speed control valve inside the panel on the left side.
 This control must be adjusted very carefully.
 I recommend turning the knob only 1/4 turn at a time and then testing the flow.
 (By the way, adding cold water to your sausage is approved for sausage making.
 It actually brings out the taste.
 It's especially important when making snack links)

 It looks like this.